 Late payment charges and interest payments can make your debts increase, not decrease, so seeking advice and sorting things out as quickly as possible is essential.
 So gather up all your financial information and contact an experienced sympathetic adviser from one of the following organisations:

-The Money Advice Service is here to help.
+The Money Helper Service is here to help.
 It offers clear and unbiased money advice and information to help you make the most of your money, whatever your circumstances – and it’s free.

 You can access their services in three ways:

-- over the phone – call the number below and speak to a money adviser for unbiased advice on your money issues (call rates may vary);
+- over the phone: call the number below and speak to a money helper for unbiased advice on your money issues (call rates may vary); and

-- face to face – if you find that speaking to a money adviser on-line isn’t enough, you can request a face to face appointment by calling the number below.
+- face-to-face: if you find that speaking to a money helper online isn’t enough, you can request a face-to-face appointment by calling the number on their website.